 A forex trader can make a hedge against a particular currency by using two different currency pairs.
 For example, you could buy a long position in EUR/USD and a short position in USD/CHF.
 In this case, it wouldn't be exact, but you would be hedging your USD exposure.
 The only issue with hedging this way is you are exposed to fluctuations in the Euro (EUR) and the Swiss (CHF).

 This means if the Euro becomes a strong currency against all other currencies, there could be a fluctuation in EUR/USD that is not counteracted by your USD/CHF trade.
 This is generally not a reliable way to hedge unless you are building a complicated hedge that takes many currency pairs into account.

 It is important to remember that hedging more than one currency pair does come with its own risks.
 In the above example, although you would have hedged your exposure to the dollar, you would have also opened yourself up to a short exposure on the pound, and a long exposure to the euro.

 If your hedging strategy works then your risk is reduced and you might even make a profit.
-With a direct hedge, you would have a net balance of zero, but with a multiple currency strategy, there is the possibility that one position might generate more profit than the other position makes in loss.
+With a direct hedge, you would have a net balance of zero, but with a multiple currency strategy, there is the possibility that one position might generate more profit than the other position makes in the loss.

 The main reason that you want to use hedging on your trades is to limit risk.
 Hedging can be a bigger part of your trading plan if done carefully.
 It should only be used by experienced traders that understand market swings and timing.
 Playing with hedging without adequate trading experience could reduce your account balance to zero in no time at all.